 You should research and bullet point 3 causes, effects and solutions of homelessness.
-Here is an article that might be helpful to get you started.

 Investigate a Case Study.
 Sleep Outs are not a new concept, they have been done before!
 Maybe you have even participated in one?
 You want to understand the tone of the main event and how your activity will be an extension of it, you should find and investigate a case study of one which has been previously completed.
 What can you learn from it?
 What goes on alongside these kinds of events?
 How does it help the overarching aim?
 Note down and discuss/think deeper about your findings.
 A starting point can be found here and here.